 Where's the balance, then, because I’m not convinced we can achieve balance in our lives?
-We really have little control over what life presents us at the most unexpected times and usually in amounts that can topple us right over.
-Personally, I’ve never really been able to maintain a balance because sometimes I need more of one thing than the other.
+We really have little control over what life presents us, often at the most unexpected times and usually in amounts that can topple us right over.
+Personally, I can’t usually maintain a balance because sometimes I need more of one thing than the other.

 So the epiphany this whole light box project delivered is that creativity has to be cyclical for me.

 When I start wondering about the quality of a project - at the very first sign of wondering if something is “good” or what I’m “really trying to say” - well, that’s the time to step away and take myself on a date.
 When I start staying away from a project, telling myself I’ll get back to it right after [insert any possible excuse], hmmm, that’s the time discipline has to come into play and I have to park my butt wherever I need to, in order to get back to the creating part of things.

 Cycling from idea to doing to stepping away to be with others to coming back and finishing.